SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-Polymicrogyria is a condition characterized by abnormal development of the brain before birth.
+Polymicrogyria is characterized by abnormal development of the brain before birth.
 The surface of the brain normally has many ridges or folds, called gyri.
 In people with polymicrogyria, the brain develops too many folds, and the folds are unusually small.
-The name of this condition literally means too many (poly-) small (micro-) folds (-gyria) in the surface of the brain.
+The name of this condition literally means too many (poly-) small (micro-) folds (-gyria) on the surface of the brain.

-Researchers have identified multiple forms of polymicrogyria.
-The mildest form is known as unilateral focal polymicrogyria.
-This form of the condition affects a relatively small area on one side of the brain.
-It may cause minor neurological problems, such as mild seizures that can be easily controlled with medication.
-Some people with unilateral focal polymicrogyria do not have any problems associated with the condition.
+The mildest form of polymicrogyria is called unilateral focal polymicrogyria.
+This form of the condition affects a small area on one side of the brain.
+It may cause neurological problems, such as mild seizures that can be controlled with medication.

-Polymicrogyria most often occurs as an isolated feature, although it can occur with other brain abnormalities.
-It is also a feature of several genetic syndromes characterized by intellectual disability and multiple birth defects.
-These include 22q11.2 deletion syndrome, Adams-Oliver syndrome, Aicardi syndrome, Galloway-Mowat syndrome, Joubert syndrome, and Zellweger spectrum disorder.
+Polymicrogyria may occur alone (isolated polymicrogyria) or with other brain abnormalities.
+It is also a feature of several genetic syndromes that affect multiple parts of the body, such as 22q11.2 deletion syndrome (DiGeorge syndrome), 1p36 deletion syndrome, Smith-Kingsmore syndrome, megalencephaly-polymicrogyria-polydactyly-hydrocephalus (MPPH) syndrome, Aicardi syndrome, and Zellweger spectrum disorder.

 Frequency